popeindustries/buddy/README.md

         output: 'a/js/file/or/directory',
         // An alternate destination in which to save the compressed output.
         output_compressed: 'a/js/file/or/directory',
+        // A script to run before a target is built.
+        before: 'console.log(context); callback(null);'
+        // A script to run after a target is built.
+        after: './hooks/after.js'
+        // A script to run after each output file is written to disk.
+        afterEach: 'context.content = "foo"; callback(null);'
         // Targets can have children.
         // Any sources included in the parent target will NOT be included in the child.
         targets: [